MillmanY/MMTransition/README.md

 ## Description

-  1. Custom PresentmodaController with UIPresentation and UIViewControllerTransitioningDelegate ,
+  1. Custom PresentmodaController with UIPresentationController and UIViewControllerTransitioningDelegate ,
   2. More convenience to custom your dialog or menu

 ## Demo